Academic Detailing Service

 There are provincial programs running in British Columbia, Saskatchewan and Nova Scotia with past programs in both Alberta and Manitoba.
 Australia has a National Prescribing Service that includes 150 detailers working to support primary care providers.
 Programs are also running in over five US states.

 The Centre for Effective Practice (CEP) has led Ontario academic detailing pilot projects in 2007-2008 to support type II diabetes management in primary care, and in 2015-2017 to support appropriate prescribing in long-term care.
-CEP is currently launching an Ontario wide academic detailing service in primary care, aimed to start in 2018.
+The CEP is currently running an Ontario wide academic detailing service in primary care.

 An academic detailing visit is about understanding a provider’s needs at the time of the visit, the aspects of the clinical topic area that are most important to them, and any questions they have on recent evidence, resources and tools available to them.
 It is then the academic detailer’s role to tailor each visit, specifically the information delivered during the visit, to the participating provider’s expressed needs.

 On February 2018, the CEP launched an Ontario-wide academic detailing service for primary care providers.
 This service includes one-on-one visits by licensed Ontario pharmacists (academic detailers) about discussions on balanced, evidence-informed best practices for participating physicians.

 The first topic area focuses on supporting family physicians with the management of their patients living with chronic non-cancer pain.
 Initially offered in eight LHINs across Ontario including Erie St. Clair, South West, Hamilton Niagara Haldimand Brant, Mississauga Halton, Toronto Central, North West, Waterloo Wellington and North East, the service will expand to more regions in the coming months.

 Offered to 41 LTC homes from September 2015 to March 2017.